egovernments/municipal-services/pgr/LOCALSETUP.md

 ## Running Locally

-To run the egov-hrms services in local system, you need to port forward below services.
+To run the hrms services in local system, you need to port forward below services.

 ```bash
  kubectl port-forward -n egov {idgen} 8087:8080